mer-hybris/hadk.sailfishos.org/setupsdk.rst

 Throughout this guide we will be referencing the location of your SDK, targets and source code.
-As is customary with Android hardware adaptations, the device vendor (``$VENDOR``) and device codename (``$DEVICE``) are also used, both in scripts and configuration files.
-As example we'll use Nexus 5 (lge/hammerhead for its vendor/device pair).
+As is customary with Android hardware adaptations, the device vendor (``$VENDOR``) and device codename (``$DEVICE``) are also used, both in scripts and configuration files. **Throughout this guide as example, we'll use Nexus 5 (lge/hammerhead for its vendor/device pair), and port it basing on CyanogenMod 11.0 version.** Thus ensure you read snippets carefully and rename where appropriate for your ported device/vendor/base.

 Now run the following commands on your host operating system fitting for your device and setup (MER_ROOT value from :ref:`mer-root`):